tedmoore/schelp2/docs/Classes/String.md

 ### `parseJSONFile`
-This method is currently just an alias for [#-parseYAMLFile](#-parseyamlfile), in the future it will only accept valid JSON files.
+This method is currently just an alias for [parseYAMLFile](#parseyamlfile), in the future it will only accept valid JSON files.

 ### Document Support
 ### `newTextWindow`